Dr Benedict Docherty

 Benedict has been an active member of the British International Studies Association having served two terms as a Co-convenor of the Postgraduate Network (2013-2015) and as the PGR representative on the Intervention & R2P Working Group (2015-2016).
 During 2013-2016 he worked with colleagues on an ESRC funded seminar series, ‘The Responsibility to Protect and Prosecute: The Political Sustainability of Liberal Norms in an Age of Shifting Power balances’ and subsequently assisted with the launch of the European Centre for the Responsibility to Protect in December 2016.

-In addition to Personal Tutoring, Undergraduate Dissertation and Research Project supervision, my teaching for 2019-20 includes:
+In addition to Undergraduate and Postgraduate dissertation supervision, my teaching for 2019-20 includes:

-I have previously taught: Contemporary US Foreign Policy; Terrorism, Violence and the State; Explaining Politics; War, Peace and Justice; Understanding Politics and Global Security.
+I have previously taught: Contemporary US Foreign Policy; Terrorism, Violence and the State; Explaining Politics; and War, Peace and Justice.
 For 2019-20 I am the Department’s Teaching Assistant Coordinator.
-I am not available for PhD supervision
+I am not available for PhD supervision.

 My research examines how the P3 states (France, the UK and USA) practically resolve tensions between their liberal preferences for or practices of intervention, and the humanitarian solidarism of contemporary international society typified by the Responsibility to Protect (2005).
 I specially examined the crises in Côte d’Ivoire, Libya and Syria (2010-2012), as cases in which there was a tension between intervention and interference, between humanitarian intervention under the auspices of Responsibility to Protect (R2P) and liberal intervention combining civilian protection/mass atrocity prevention with democracy and human rights promotion.